 "I guess this is just my way of settling down."

-Truck stops were the only civilization in the plains.
+Truck stops were the only civilization off the Interstates.

 Long-distance trucks were driven by kings of the road.